Things for students to remember at the start of a new academic year | News archive | KelaSkip to content

 Remember to notify Kela if your circumstances change in a way that affects your student financial aid.

-Read more about reviews of the general housing allowance.
+Read more about the housing supplement.

 Remember to pay the healthcare fee for students in higher education well in advance.
 We recommend that you pay the fee in the OmaKela e-service (available in Finnish and Swedish) at the same time as you handle your other affairs with Kela at the start of the academic year.
 The fee must be paid for each term.